core-wg/transport-indication/draft-ietf-core-transport-indication.md

 by accepting requests that carry the Proxy-Scheme option.
 {{Section 5.7.2 of RFC7252}} already mandates that a proxy recognize its own addresses.
 A minimal same-host proxy supports only those and respond with 5.05 (Proxying Not Supported).
-In many cases (precisely: on hosts that alias their resources across protocols), this is equivalent to ignoring the Proxy-Scheme option in that request.
+In many cases (precisely: on hosts that alias their resources across transports), this is equivalent to ignoring the Proxy-Scheme option in that request.

 A server can advertise a recommended proxy